cnbbooks/lfe-casting-spels/book/part6/5-spacts.md

 do-weld
 ```

-Look at how much easier it is to understand this command- The game-action SPEL lets us write exactly what we want to say without a lot of fat- It's almost like we've created our own computer language just for creating game commands.
-Creating your own pseudo-language with SPELs is called Domain Specific Language Programming, a very powerful way to program very quickly and elegantly.
+Look at how much easier it is to understand this command- The game-action SPEL lets us write exactly what we want to say without a lot of fat -- It's almost like we've created our own computer language just for creating game commands.
+Creating your own pseudo-language with SPELs is called Domain Specific Language programming, a very powerful way to program very quickly and elegantly.

 ...we still aren't in the right situation to do any welding, but the command is doing its job!